flerpan01/MCF10A-epigenome-PFOS/README.md

 ## Differental methylation analysis

-1. Differentially methylated regions (DMRs) were divided into 2 resolutions, (1) CpG and (2) tile of 100 bp.
+1. DMRs were divided into 2 resolutions, (1) CpG and (2) tile of 100 bp.
 CpG-sites with low coverage (< 10 reads) and the top 99th percentile (PCR duplicates) were removed.
 Normalisation was done with scaling factor between samples based on differences between median of coverage distribution.
 The tiles were only considored if 2 or more CpG-sites where present.
 Finally, on a group level (control and exposed) CpG-sites were considored if 66% of the samples (4 out of 6) had coverage.
 Standard deviation (SD) filtering was applied where CpG-site with < 2 SD (little to no variation) were removed as they would not contribute information for downstream analysis.

 ```sh
 # Ran at HPC (UPPMAX)